AlexB67/TCalc/README.md

 meson\
 ninja build system\

-Consult/search your distribution or the above and install.
+Consult/search your distribution for the above packages and install them with.
 Flatpak builds will download the relevant packages automatically.